davecanderson/docs/docs/vue/use-appmetadata.md

 <ApiReference component="TypeScript Definition" />

-TypeScript definition of the API surface area and type information for correct usage of `useAppMetadata()`
+TypeScript definition of the API surface area and type information for correct usage of `useMetadata()`

 ```ts
 import type {